Marikina and San Mateo Rizal, a day after Typhoon Ulysses

 Their eyes speak their emotions of hopelessness and wanting to give up.

 I can see how devastated and tired they are.
 Though I am not hearing them, their faces have a lot of questions.
 Why did this tragedy happen to us, and how can we start again?

 A question that is truly hard to answer, the comforting words seem not enough at this time.

-This tragedy give pain and sorrow for many affected individuals.
+This tragedy gives pain and sorrow to many affected individuals.